Generic name: fluorouracil (injection) [ FLOOR-oh-URE-a-sil ]

 What other drugs will affect fluorouracil?

-Other drugs may interact with fluorouracil, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect fluorouracil, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about fluorouracil